trustbuilder/nachos/README.md

 You can run it to renew ssh key and initdb which are already included.
 Use 'reset.sh' before

 ## reset.sh
-To reset everything to the beginning, just run `./reset.sh`.
+To reset everything to the beginning, just run `cd .hide && ./reset.sh`.

 **Disclaimer**